venam/2bwm/README.md

 TODO:
 =====

-* Fix the race condition bug that happens when switching workspaces too fast.

 * Bug related to gtkfilechooser dialog in telegram-desktop - needs more information to debug

 * Use the `xcb_ewmh.h` functions instead of that ugly hardcoded ATOM enum for